Connecting for Care in Your Community

 Most recently, the Health Happens in Libraries team moderated a webinar with the Centers for Medicare and Medicaid Services, Office of Minority Health, and Carnegie Library of Pittsburgh on planning for the next open enrollment period for the health insurance Marketplace, and strategies for libraries to prepare and connect to informed community partners.
 The full archive of this webinar is available here.
 Participants also learned about the free and consumer oriented resources available from the Coverage to Care initiative.
 Among other dynamic tools available in English and Spanish, this initiative provides a very clear Roadmap for individuals to understand how to navigate the sometimes complex components of utilizing health coverage and how to engage with providers and recommended health resources effectively.

 The perspectives of your library and your community make this work relevant.
-You may already be familiar with emerging models of health information services through libraries, such as those illustrated through our library profiles or the Health, Wellness, and Safety library service innovations featured by the Urban Libraries Council.
+You may already be familiar with emerging models of health information services through libraries, such as those illustrated through our library profiles.
 You may already be delivering your own unique programming, or wondering where to get started.
-Wherever you're at, we're excited to be a partner for you as you build connections for care in your community, encourage you to sign up to receive updates from our team about available resources and news related to public libraries and community health, and we look forward to sharing more about this project in the coming months.
+Wherever you're at, we're excited to be a partner for you as you build connections for care in your community, and we look forward to sharing more about this project in the coming months.